Return to Astra's Space Agencies of Planet Earth page

 The fourth crew launched from Jiuquan on a Long March 2F rocket on November 29, 2022 in the Shenzhou-15 spacecraft.
 The three PLAAC taikonauts arrived at the Tianhe station were commander Fei Junlong, returning to space for the second time, Deng Qingming and Zhang Luon who were on their first space mission.
 Fei Junlong and Zhang Lu performed four spacewalks while Zhang Luon assisted from inside the module.
 The crew is scheduled to return to Earth on June 3, 2023.

 The fifth crew launched from Jiuquan on a Long March 2F rocket on May 30, 2023 in the Shenzhou-16 spacecraft.
 Three taikonauts arrived at the Tianhe station including commander Jing Haipeng, PLAAC, on his fourth space mission.
 Zhu Yangzhu and Gui Haichao are on their first space mission.
 Gui Haichao is a professor at Beihang University, on this mission became the first Chinese civilian in space.Fei Junlong and Zhang Lu performed four spacewalks while Zhang Luon assisted from inside the module.
-The crew is planned to return to Earth on June 3.
+The crew returned to Earth on October 30, 2023.

 Wentian module